Grammarly online | Voice Change, Active and Passive Voice

 Passive: The table cover will not have been changed by Niaz.

-Active: Will she have written the stories.
+Active: Will she have written the stories?

-Passive: Will the stories have been written by her?
+Passive: Will she have written the stories?

 Active: They will have won the game.

-Passive: The game will have been won by them.
+Passive: They will have won the game.

-Active: Vijan will have washed a Tshirt.
+Active: Vijan will have washed a T-shirt.

-Passive: A Tshirt will have been washed by Vijan.
+Passive: A T-shirt will have been washed by Vijan.

 There is no Passive Voice formation for these tenses-